Royal Canadian Army Cadets: Cadet Instructor Cadre

-The first authority for cadet instructors to hold rank in the Militia was established by Special General Order Dec.
+The first authority for cadet instructors to hold rank in the Militia was established by Special General Order Oct.
 21, 1903.
 The appointment was 2nd Lieutenant and the officer was permitted to retain the rank only as long as he remained an instructor and the cadet corps remained efficient.
+This followed the High School Cadet Instructor's Certificate, established in 1898 through the Canadian Militia.

 On May 1, 1909 a cadre of commissioned officers, as a Corps of School Cadet Instructors was established.
 It was composed of qualified male school teachers.
 On May 1, 1921 the Corps was reorganized on Jan 1, 1924 and designated the Cadet Services of Canada.
 It was a component of the Canadian Army Non-Permanent Active Militia and the forerunner of the current Cadet Instructor Cadre.

 With the integration of the Canadian Armed Forces in 1968, the officer cadre was designated as the Cadet Instructors List, a sub-component of the Reserve Force of the Canadian Armed Forces.

 In July 1994, it was re-named to the Cadet Instructor Cadre.

 In 2009, the Reserve Force sub-component was re-named to the Cadet Organization Administration and Training Service and includes the CIC Branch and former members of the Primary Reserve and Regular Force who retain their previous branch affiliation while serving the Cadet Organization.